Ty Majeski

 Tyler Brad Majeski (born August 18, 1994) is an American professional stock car racing driver.
 He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 88 Ford F-150 for ThorSport Racing, as well as in late model racing.
 He has also competed in the NASCAR Xfinity Series, ARCA Menards Series, and ARCA Menards Series West in the past.
 He is the 2024 NASCAR Craftsman Truck Series champion.

 Majeski is a member of the 2016 NASCAR Next class and was previously a development driver for Roush Fenway Racing.
 He raced in three NASCAR Xfinity Series races for the team in 2017 and twelve in 2018, all of which came in their No. 60 car.
 Majeski was left without a ride when Roush closed down their Xfinity team after the season.
 He then returned to ARCA in 2019 to drive part-time for Chad Bryant Racing, winning three races in six starts, which landed him a full-time ride in the Truck Series with Niece Motorsports in 2020, which he would be released from during the season, after which he landed at ThorSport in 2021, running a part-time schedule that season, and would then run full time from the 2022 season, winning two races in that season and going on to win a championship two years later.

-He won four consecutive championships in the ARCA Midwest Tour in 2014 (that year, he was also the series' Rookie of the Year), 2015, 2016, and 2017.
+Majeski won four consecutive championships in the ARCA Midwest Tour in 2014 (that year, he was also the series' Rookie of the Year), 2015, 2016, and 2017.
 He returned to win the 2021 championship.